dr-click/friends/README.md

   > Add login, logout

-  > Store the crawled HTML tags in document base database for better searching instead of storing in text field.
+  > Store the crawled HTML tags in document base database for better searching instead of storing in text field

   > Add indexs for better seach performance.